+353-1-416-8900REST OF WORLD

 Scope & Segmentation of the Smart Factory Market

-• Components: CNC machines, industrial PCs and controllers, industrial robots, sensors, integration and deployment services, maintenance and support, analytics platforms, enterprise resource planning, manufacturing execution systems, product lifecycle management (PLM)
+• Components: CNC machines, industrial PCs & controllers, industrial robots, sensors, integration & deployment services, maintenance & support, analytics platforms, enterprise resource planning, manufacturing execution systems, and product lifecycle management.

-• Technology: Big data analytics solutions, cloud computing, digital twins, virtual and augmented reality applications
+• Technology: Big data analytics, cloud computing, digital twins, virtual and augmented reality.

-• Connectivity: Wired (Ethernet, Fieldbus), wireless (Bluetooth/BLE, Wi-Fi, WirelessHART, Zigbee)
+• Connectivity: Wired (Ethernet, fieldbus) and wireless (Bluetooth / BLE, Wi-Fi, WirelessHART, Zigbee) solutions to support enhanced factory networking.

-• Application Area: Asset tracking, energy management, process automation, production planning, quality inspection
+• Application Areas: Asset tracking, energy management, process automation, production planning, and quality inspection technologies.

-• End Use: Aerospace and defense, automotive, chemicals, energy and power, food and beverages, healthcare, logistics and warehousing, metal and machinery, oil and gas, pharmaceuticals, semiconductor and electronics
+• End Use: Aerospace & defense, automotive, chemicals, energy & power, food & beverages, healthcare, logistics, metal & machinery, oil & gas, pharmaceuticals, and semiconductor & electronics sectors.

-• Regions Covered: Americas (United States, Canada, Mexico, Brazil, Argentina, Chile, Colombia, Peru), Europe, Middle East & Africa (United Kingdom, Germany, France, Russia, Italy, Spain, Netherlands, Sweden, Poland, Switzerland, United Arab Emirates, Saudi Arabia, Qatar, Turkey, Israel, South Africa, Nigeria, Egypt, Kenya), Asia-Pacific (China, India, Japan, Australia, South Korea, Indonesia, Thailand, Malaysia, Singapore, Taiwan)
+• Regions: Americas (United States, Canada, Mexico, Brazil, Argentina, Chile, Colombia, Peru), Europe, Middle East & Africa (United Kingdom, Germany, France, Russia, Italy, Spain, Netherlands, Sweden, Poland, Switzerland, United Arab Emirates, Saudi Arabia, Qatar, Turkey, Israel, South Africa, Nigeria, Egypt, Kenya), and Asia-Pacific (China, India, Japan, Australia, South Korea, Indonesia, Thailand, Malaysia, Singapore, Taiwan).

 Methodology & Data Sources